The Equine Back: How to keep a horse's back healthy (Part 1 of 3)

 Part 1: Kissing spines, straightness, and the equine back: how does the back work, and how do you keep it strong & healthy?

 This series of posts covers the structure and function of the healthy and pathological equine back, how to detect soreness, recover from injury, and improve strength.
 The equine back is a massive topic, and one that research is only just starting to reveal.
 This is a dramatically under-researched area, but recently the field has moved forward so fast that we have been able to discount many theories that once seemed very credible.
 This can make life a little confusing, but at least we do now have some good evidence behind our understanding of the back.
-First let’s get the basics down.
+First, let’s get the basics down.

 The back, like all musculo-skeletal structures, is made of hard tissue (bone and cartilage), and soft tissue (muscles, tendons, ligaments and connective tissue).
 For now let’s start with the bone: the spinal column.